DarKFeneR996/DCSWaypointEditor/documentation/CF_Integration.md

 relevant candidate CF DMPI waypoints that may be included as DCSWE MSN waypoints.
 These include all CF waypoints that,

-1. Have a waypoint type of DMPI
+1. Have a waypoint type of DMPI.
-2. Have a waypoint name that contains the callsign’s flight (an empty callsign matches waypoints with any name)
+2. Have a waypoint name that contains the callsign’s flight (an empty callsign matches waypoints with any name).

 In order to generate the DCSWE MSN waypoint, two further pieces of information are needed that are not available in the candidate CF DMPI waypoints,

-1. The ship(s) that target the DMPI
+1. The ship(s) that target the DMPI.
-2. The station that provides the weapon to employ on the target (as MSN waypoints are a feature of F/A-18C, the station may be: 8, 7, 3, or 2)
+2. The station that provides the weapon to employ on the target (as MSN waypoints are a feature of F/A-18C, the station may be: 8, 7, 3, or 2).

 By convention, DCSWE expects the name of the CF DMPI reference point to provide this information.
 This requires mission designers to ensure that all DMPIs that may appear in